 The appeal options regarding class actions are those available for ordinary actions.
-Under Portuguese law there are two appeal instances as well as the Constitutional Court, depending on the significance of the particular grounds.
+Under Portuguese law, there are two appeal instances (the second essentially rules on matters of law only), as well as the Constitutional Court, depending on the significance of the particular grounds.